-Nadine is responsible of the development and implementation of our multiplatform communication strategy for internal and external communications for ALUS and New Acre Project.
+Nadine is responsible of the development and implementation of our multiplatform strategy for internal and external communications for ALUS and New Acre Project.
 A digital and communications professional for more than twenty years, Nadine has been at the forefront of the digital transformation of the media industry and of the way we work and communicate.
-Nadine has held various leadership positions at Bell Media, Microsoft, La Presse, and the Cirque du Soleil group.
-Before joining ALUS in 2020, as a consultant, she has assisted various enterprises and not-for-profit organizations with their internal and external communications and project management needs.
-Throughout her career, she has been guided by her desire to engage in meaningful work that brings people together and to create collaborative and inclusive work environments.
+Nadine has held various leadership positions in media as well as at Microsoft and Cirque du Soleil.
+Before joining ALUS, as a consultant, she has assisted various enterprises and not-for-profit organizations with their internal and external communications and project management needs.
+Throughout her career, she has been guided by her desire to engage in meaningful work and to create collaborative and inclusive work environments.
 Nadine is based in Montreal, Quebec.

 Casey works to support the administration and management of funding and grant opportunities for ALUS.
 Casey’s expertise also helps identify funding opportunities at both the national and community level and ensure clear communication between ALUS and our funders.
 Casey started with ALUS in 2015 as a Program Coordinator and held the position of Eastern Hub Manager prior to moving into her current role.
 She has a degree in Conservation Biology from The University of Western Ontario, and a Certificate in Ecosystem Restoration from Niagara College.
 Casey is based in Simcoe, Ontario.